 Fortunately, this eclectic vacation rental misadventure had a happy ending.
 I sent a brief, polite email to the manager, complaining about these issues.
 The manager quickly refunded all of my money.

 If you want to know how to manage a problematic vacation rental, then check out our complete guide to vacation rentals.

 What are the problem words for vacation rentals?

+It’s important to read reviews before making a booking.
 The red flags for vacation rental sound like euphemisms — nice ways of saying something negative.
 But they are inadvertent words of warning meant for you.

 Here are the four most common problem words you’ll find in a property description:

 Normally, “eclectic” is a positive thing.
 Maybe it means the interior designer went in his own direction, using shag carpet instead of hardwood on the floors.
 But in vacation-rental world, eclectic means the owner did something that you should never do to a vacation rental — or any home, for that matter.
 Like, put a kitchen in a closet.